jiwei08/jiwei08.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in School of Mathematical Sciences, University of Sciences and Technology, 2016-2020
 * M.S. in Jekyll, GitHub University, 2014
 * Ph.D in Version Control Theory, GitHub University, 2018 (expected)